-6 Mechanical Speed Limiter
+5 Mechanical Speed Limiter

-A mechanical speed limiter keeps the throttle from fully opening, even when the throttle lever is pushed to maximum travel.
-Turning in the screw limits the throttle lever travel, which reduces the maximum engine power available and decreases the maximum speed of the ATV.
+A mechanical speed limiter keeps the throttle from fully opening, even when the throttle lever is pushed to the maximum travel.

+Turning the screw A limits the throttle lever travel, which reduces the maximum engine power available and decreases the maximum speed of the vehicle

-Your ATV is set for maximum throttle opening from the factory.
+Your Vehicle is set for maximum throttle opening from the factory.